New Rules For Cash Withdrawal at SBI ATM From September 18: Here's What You Need to Know

-The OTP-validated ATM transaction was introduced to minimise the number of unauthorised transactions, the State Bank of India had said.
+The OTP-validated ATM transaction was introduced to minimize the number of unauthorized transactions, the State Bank of India had said.
 Also Read - SBI PO 2020: Exam Dates to be Out Anytime Soon, FAQs Answered, Check Details Here

 With the introduction of its OTP-based cash withdrawal facility, SBI added another layer of security for cash withdrawals through its ATMs.

-OTP would be received on the customer’s mobile number registered with the bank.
-This additional factor of authentication is meant to protect State Bank card holders from unauthorized ATM cash withdrawals.
+A One Time Password would be sent on the customer’s mobile number registered with the bank.
+This additional factor of authentication is meant to protect State Bank cardholders from unauthorized ATM cash withdrawals.

 The SBI had introduced OTP based cash withdrawals of above Rs 10,000 between 8 pm to 8 am through its ATMs from January 1, 2020.